richard-hajek/environment-overseer/README.md

 * [X] Limit YouTube to z hours a day
 * [X] And much more

+## Usage

+`timer` needs to be running in order for the app to work, I recommend creating a systemd service for it.
+`enable <activity>` enables an activity
+`disable <activity>` disables an activity

-### Structure
+## Structure

-Anything can be block, as long as you have a script to block it and script to unblock it.
+Anything can be blocked, as long as you have a script to block it and script to unblock it.
 These go to `scripts/enable/<name>` and `scripts/disable/<name>`.
 Last file you need is `limits/<name>` which should contain the time one is allowed to leave an activity enabled, in seconds.